KOGA (AM)

-KOGA (930 AM) is a radio station broadcasting a news/talk format that is licensed to Ogallala, Nebraska, United States.
+KOGA (930 kHz) is an AM radio station broadcasting a news/talk format that is licensed to Ogallala, Nebraska, United States.
 It is owned by iHeartMedia and features programming from ABC Radio and Westwood One.

 Awards

 The station was a finalist for the 2008 Crystal Radio Award for public service awarded by the National Association of Broadcasters.

-Construction permit

-On September 28, 2012, KOGA was granted a U.S. Federal Communications Commission construction permit to decrease day power to 2,100 watts and change to using a nondirectional antenna during the day.

 Change to classic country

 In January 2019, KOGA changed their format from adult standards to classic country.